alejandroge/internet-monitor/README.md

 ##### TODO:

-1. Abandon text reports, and use a DB instead.
-Then I can safely clean the logs every once in a while
-2. Do a web based ui for the disconnects information?
+1. Do a web based ui for the disconnects information?
-3. Should probably create a small sh script, that installs the daemon.
+2. Should probably create a small sh script, that installs the daemon.